bahamas10/basher/README.md

 Any pull request to the core `basher` script should adhere to this guide.

-**Note:** Some of this style guide is based on personal aesthetic preference, and as such, is happily up for debate.
+**Note:** Some of this style guide is based on personal aesthetic preference, and as such, is up for debate.

 ### Quoting